pikacode/EBBannerView/README.md

 - `date`：the date, default is localized string @"现在" =  @"now", type NSString
 - `content`：the content, type NSString
 - `showAnimationDuration`：the animation time(show the banner), type NSTimeInterval, default is 0.3
-- `showAnimationDuration`：the animation time(hide the banner), type NSTimeInterval, default is 0.5
+- `hideAnimationDuration`：the animation time(hide the banner), type NSTimeInterval, default is 0.5
 - `stayDuration`：how long the banner will stay before hide, type NSTimeInterval, default is 4.0
 - `swipeDownStayDuration`：how long a long text banner will stay before hide when it is expanded, default is 4.0.
 U can set it a large value, then the banner will not hide, until customer click it or call 'hide'
 - `object`：you can set it when create, then get it when clicked by adding an observer (see below), default is `content`，type id